sscollis/lns3d/README.md

 problem setup but the code is specifically designed to solve for perturbations on a baseflow to increase the fidelity of the solution.

+## Building

+To build you need to link (and possibly edit) the most appropriate `*.mak` file

+    ln -s gcc.mak Makefile

+And then

+    make clean && make

 ## Index

 Directory  |  Description